 The Speer Writing Center has been a fixture on Ouachita Baptist University's campus since the 1990s.
-In the fall of 2014, it moved from the corner basement of Lile Hall to its current location, Evans Student Center across from Chick-fil-A. You’ll be able to find us by the green “Writing Center” nameplate above the door.
+In the fall of 2014, it moved from the corner basement of Lile Hall to its current location, Evans Student Center across from Chick-fil-A. Our door is wrapped with our name, and we have a green "Writing Center" nameplate above the door.
 When we’re open, we place a large sign with our hours on an easel outside the door.
 You can’t miss us!

 All of our sessions are 30 minutes.
 We offer two types of appointments: in-person in the physical space in Evans Student Center and online synchronous.

 Our philosophy: we aim to make better writers, not simply better pieces of writing!

 Read more about the services we offer to Ouachita students looking to improve their